yetanotherse/Libr.js/README.md

 ```
 Libr(['jquery', 'jqueryui', 'bootstrap']);
 ```
-* Libr includes CSS file for bootstrap and jqueryui so you need include them separately.
+* Libr includes CSS file for bootstrap and jqueryui so you need not include them separately.

 ## Options
 Libr accepts couple of optional parameters as shown below.